ShafayetSadi/digital-electronics/gray-code.md

 ### Linear Position Encoders

 Linear position encoders are devices that are used to measure the position of an object along a linear path.
 These devices are used in various applications, such as robotics, automation, and machine tools.
 The linear position encoders use Gray code to represent the position of the object.
 The Gray code is used because it is less susceptible to errors during data transmission and provides accurate position information.
 The linear position encoders consist of a scale and a read head.
 The scale is a linear strip that is attached to the object whose position needs to be measured.
 The read head is a sensor that reads the position of the scale and converts it into a Gray code.
 The Gray code is then used to determine the position of the object.
-The linear position encoders are used in various applications, such as CNC machines, 3D printers, and industrial robots.
-They provide accurate and reliable position information, which is essential for the proper functioning of these devices.

 ### Rotary Encoders

 Rotary encoders are devices that are used to measure the angular position of an object.
 These devices are used in various applications, such as robotics, automation, and machine tools.
 The rotary encoders use Gray code to represent the angular position of the object.
 The Gray code is used because it is less susceptible to errors during data transmission and provides accurate position information.
 The rotary encoders consist of a disc and a read head.
 The disc is attached to the object whose angular position needs to be measured.
 The read head is a sensor that reads the position of the disc and converts it into a Gray code.
 The Gray code is then used to determine the angular position of the object.
-The rotary encoders are used in various applications, such as CNC machines, robotic arms, and industrial robots.
-They provide accurate and reliable position information, which is essential for the proper functioning of these devices.

 ### Error Detection and Correction